maks86-drones/rtl8812au/README.md

   ```
   $ airmon-ng check kill
   ```
-  You may also uncheck the box "Automatically connect to this network when it is avaiable" in nm-connection-editor.
+  You may also uncheck the box "Automatically connect to this network when it is available" in nm-connection-editor.
 This only works if you have a saved wifi connection.

   2. Set interface down
   ```